Gene Lau: Reaction to the Tiananmen Square massacre

-Publication of his second book
+Second book

 輝常傷感 is a collection of his essays on his moments with Beyond, Cui Jian, He Yong, Lo Ta-yu, Su Rui, and Donnie Yen.
 It also details the life of being a lyricist and reflects on the changes of modern China and other social issues.
 The book starts with how he views nature and role of being a lyricist.
 He mentions that he cannot write lyrics only for his own entertainment and quite often he has to compromise with producers of record company concerning the style and diction.
 Later on, when writing lyrics becoming part of his income, he has to struggle even more between his own thoughts and the market needs.
 He frequently emphasizes, in the book, that he has little love experience and thus writing love is a challenge for him.
 Yet, he does have a few times of having a crush into some girls and so he managed to write a few songs for Jacky Cheung about it.
 The last session of the book is written by many other musical worker who talk about Lau, including the style of his lyrics, the supplementary information of being a lyricist, comparison between different lyricists, and Lau's contribution of bringing songs from prospective mainland singers.